mpusz/wg21-papers/src/4185R0_completing_the_mathematical_model_for_cpp_quantities_and_units.md

 **range-validated quantity points**, and **runtime frame projections**.
 It also resolves the **text output** problem for absolute quantities (the common case), discusses **integer division safety**, and surveys three candidate designs for **comparison against zero**.

-The proposal synthesizes insights from an independently developed model based on _convex spaces_ [@ROSTEN2025] to arrive at a design that is both mathematically grounded and approachable for C++ users.
+This paper is the product of a WG21-requested convergence between two independently developed approaches: the **[@MP-UNITS]** reference implementation (Mateusz Pusz) and the Sequoia C++ library [@SEQUOIA] (Oliver Rosten).
+SG6 asked both authors to work together toward a unified design rather than advance separate proposals.
+The mathematical framework of convex spaces [@ROSTEN2025] developed by Oliver Rosten provides the theoretical foundation; implementation experience from both **[@MP-UNITS]** and [@SEQUOIA] validates the structural conclusions.
+The two-axis extension described below is where their independent lines of work converge.

-SG6 is asked to review the proposed extensions, confirm the recommended design directions, and provide guidance on the open questions — specifically: whether absolute quantities should become the default meaning of `quantity<R>`, which integer division policy to adopt, and which zero-comparison strategy to standardize.
+SG6 is asked to confirm the direction — specifically: whether absolute quantities should become the default meaning of `quantity<R>`, which integer division policy to adopt, and which zero-comparison strategy to standardize.
+Final wording review follows implementation.

 # Introduction